kvendrik/git-squash/README.md

 * ea22831 - (HEAD -> new-feature) Sets up tooling (12 seconds ago) <Koen Vendrik>
 * 2b44299 - (master) adds template (42 minutes ago) <Koen Vendrik>
 ```

+## What this does

+The goal here is to make cleaning up your branch commits even quicker.
+Please note though that `git squash` is just a slightly quicker and unified way to execute these commands:

+- `git squash` runs `git rebase -i --autostash your_base_branch`. `git squash` automates changing `pick` to `squash` and inserts your commit message so this workflow is reduced to a single command.
+- `git squash --reset` runs `git reset "$(git merge-base your_base_branch your_target_branch)"`.

+Also note that there are other speedy ways of squashing commits that are build into Git itself like [Git's `--autosquash` option](https://git-scm.com/docs/git-rebase#Documentation/git-rebase.txt---autosquash) (which provides more control over what you're squashing) and [`git merge --squash`](https://git-scm.com/docs/git-merge#Documentation/git-merge.txt---squash) (which lets you automatically squash all commits together and merge).

 ## Help